 Finally we deduct costs and expenses of both companies and show the result in Uber vs Lyft revenue outcomes.

 Let’s take a look at Uber’s latest quarterly financials for a glimpse at the revenue Uber is currently generating:

-Uber revenue for 2019 is on track to top $12 billion.
-Expenses are growing too.
+Both Uber revenue and expenses are growing at a fast rate.
 Let’s see the numbers for gross income: